Brian Hall (footballer, born 1946)

-Brian Hall (22 November 1946 – 16 July 2015) was a Scottish footballer who played as a midfielder.
-He won six domestic and UEFA trophies with Liverpool in the 1970s.
-He then played for Plymouth Argyle and Burnley.
+Brian William Hall (22 November 1946 – 16 July 2015) was a Scottish footballer who played as a midfielder.
+He won six trophies with Liverpool in the 1970s.
+Hall then played for Plymouth Argyle and Burnley.

 Background

 Hall was born in Glasgow and raised in Lancashire.
 He had trials with each of Blackburn Rovers, Bolton Wanderers and Preston North End in his teens.
 He moved to study for a degree in mathematics at the University of Liverpool, choosing to study in the city because he was, 'a Beatles nut'.

 Club career

 Liverpool

 After his move to study in Liverpool a friend of his arranged a trial for Liverpool.
 He signed at Anfield as an amateur in 1965.
 Three years later he turned professional after completing his degree.

 Hall made his debut in a 0-0 league draw with Stoke City at the Victoria Ground on 7 April 1969.
 After two further substitute appearances he broke into the first team in autumn of the 1970/71 season.
 He replaced the injured Ian Callaghan on the right wing.
 Shankly was sufficiently impressed to move Callaghan on his return into a central midfield role to accommodate them both.
 His first goal was in the semi-final of the FA Cup against Merseyside rivals Everton at Old Trafford on 27 March 1971 with a dramatic 75th minute volley to clinch a 2-1 comeback.
 Hall played in the 1971 FA Cup Final and was one of Liverpool's brighter performers on the day.
 Arsenal came back to win the game 2-1 after extra time.

-Two years later, he was part of the team which won both the 1972–73 Football League and 1972-73 UEFA Cup.
+Two years later, he was part of the team which won both the 1972–73 Football League and 1972–73 UEFA Cup.
 Hall started the home first leg of that 1973 UEFA Cup Final against Borussia Mönchengladbach, but the game was abandoned after 27 minutes due to a downpour.
 Shankly in watching those 27 minutes before the game was abandoned felt the German defence was suspect in the air.
 He changed his starting line up for the re-arranged game the following evening.
 Shankly brought in tall forward John Toshack to the starting line up instead demoting Hall to appearing only as an 83rd-minute substitute for Steve Heighway in a 3–0 win.
 Hall was unused from the substitutes bench in the 2–0 defeat in the away leg for a 3-2 aggregate win.